 There are a variety of factors you should consider before making a choice.
 Here is a quick summary of the key things you should look for.

 If you are a beginner, choose one with a design and interface that is accessible and easy to use.
 For more advanced users, an app with a more complex but more customisable and flexible interface might be ideal.
 The point of downloading one is to make managing your coins easier, so don’t choose one that gets in the way.

 If you’re trusting a service with your coins, then you want to make sure that the platform is reliable.
 Make sure you check out our reviews of each app before downloading it to give you an idea of its pros and cons.

-Some crypto services aren’t regulated, but services like brokers commonly are.
+Some services aren’t regulated, but the best cryptocurrency trading apps commonly are.
 You should generally try to use regulated services where possible because they offer more protection in case something goes wrong.